 - Watch out!
-I produce a toxic sap that causes burns, blisters, and scarring. - I can grow up to 5 m tall with leaves 3 m long and 1.7 m wide. - My white flowers cluster and look like umbrellas.
+I produce a toxic sap that causes burns, blisters, and scarring. - You can tell me apart from similar-looking native plants by my giant size.
+I can grow up to 5 m tall with leaves 3 m long and 1.7 m wide. - My white flowers cluster and look like umbrellas.